USF-Spring-2026-AI/assignment-01-kids-in-the-yard-Ananaya1/README.md

-# AI Assignment 01 - Kids in the Yard

 Comparison with LLM Assistance

 Q1.
 Which tool did you use?

 I used Cursor as my primary LLM-assisted development environment because it integrates code generation with structured Python editing and supports iterative refinement of object-oriented designs.

 Q2.
 Prompt Used

 You are helping me review an OO Python implementation for a family tree simulator.

 Requirements: